Email should not be used for medical problems unless directed by a member of the Practice Team.

 If you have not heard from your GP please ring the surgery 04943 61 700 two weeks after the test.

-Blood test results will only be given between 4.30pm-5.30pm Monday to Wednesday.
+Blood test results will only be given between 3.00pm-5.00pm Tuesday and Wednesday only.

 We encourage patients to prebook appointments and can generally provide routine appointments within 24-48 hours of request.